Timothy Jacob Jensen: Career

-In 1990, Jensen took over JACOB JENSEN Design in Hejlskov and became the company's CEO and chief designer.
+In 1990, Jensen took over Jacob Jensen Design in Hejlskov and became the company's CEO and chief designer.
 During that time the company designed watches, clocks, jewellery, smoke alarms, telephones, kitchen products, and other products.
-As both CEO and Chief Designer, he led the expansion of the JACOB JENSEN™ to over 30 countries.
+As both CEO and Chief Designer, he led the expansion of the Jacob Jensen to over 30 countries.

 Jensen developed Jacob Jensen Design internationally, collaborating with numerous major companies including ECCO (Danish shoe manufacturer), Gaggenau Hausgeräte, Bang & Olufsen, Haier, LG, Panasonic, Steinway Lyngdorf (Steinway and Sons), Toshiba, Vertu, Lufthansa, and Volvo.
 From 1991 to 1998, he worked as associate chief designer for Gaggenau Hausgeräte's design programme, where he designed ceramic hobs, built-in ovens, extractor hoods, dishwashers, washing machines and tumble dryers.
 A number of these products received awards including the EB900 Built-in oven and CK494 Glass ceramic hob.

 In 2011, Jensen founded his first subsidiary, the Jacob Jensen Design / DeTao Shanghai studio.
 The studio was created in collaboration with the DeTao Group at SIVA Campus in Shanghai.
 In 2014, Jacob Jensen Design established its second subsidiary studio named Jacob Jensen Design / KMUTT Bangkok.
 The studio was founded in collaboration with King Mongkut's University of Technology Thonburi.
 Timothy Jensen was named Designer of the Year in China in 2017 and later served as a jury member for the iF Design Award in 2019.

 In May 2018, Jensen terminated his position and sold all of his shares from Jacob Jensen Design and stopped working for the company in October of the same year.
 Also in 2018, he launched Timothy Jacob Jensen studio (Timothyjacobjensenstudios.com).

 In 2020, together with investors and collaborators, Jensen initiated the creation of Designers Trust, which launched in March 2021.
 The platform is designed to give creators access to projects, accreditation, and equitable pay.

+In March 2026, Jensen was a spoke at the World Design Capital (WDC) Busan International Conference where he presented on value-driven design.